 Seahorse II: Deck saloon for dining and a lounge for socializing, reading, and viewing Hebridean scenery and wildlife.
 The bridge welcomes passengers: high foredeck for wildlife spotting; boat deck aft for lounging and informally labeled “Play Deck.”

 St. Hilda: Combination dining room and lounge on the deck above the cabins.
 Long foredeck leading up to the bow and small after deck.

 Gemini Explorer: The deck saloon is where everyone dines and socialises.
 There is an upper viewing deck with teak benches for wildlife spotting and relaxing.

 All meals are either served in the combination dining saloon and lounge or in fine weather out on deck.
 The food is locally sourced and may be mackerel passengers catch along the way, crabs, lobster and prawns from line’s own creel, and perhaps mussels from a nearby island.
 Also dig into Scottish beef, lamb and pork tenderloin and locally-grown vegetables.
 Beer and wine with dinner.

 Wildlife spotting from the boat and on shore during walks and hikes, may include golden and sea eagles, three types of whales — minkes, humpbacks and orcas — as well as dolphins, porpoises, sharks, otters and the buzzing sound of corncrakes.
 The new Gemini Explorer carries a two-person kayak aboard for guests’ use.

 The line also offers special theme cruises from time to time featuring art tutors, photographers and wildlife specialists.
 The details are on St. Hilda’s website.

-The vessels are small and at anchor in the evening, so expect some movement, a bit of getting used to for some.
+The vessels are small and at anchor in the evening; expect some movement when at sea, a bit of getting used to for some.